How to Turn your eCommerce Product into a Subscription

 Hubble is a prescription lenses company similar to Warby Parker, just for lenses.
 It launched in 2016 and today it offers FDA-approved daily contact lenses for $30 per month - straight to your doorstep.
 That’s a pretty good deal!
 They grew to more than 17,000 customers and annual revenue of $12M.

-Fresh Clean Tees is a company that started out to innovate the men's fashion space and create the most comfortable tees that anyone has ever seen combined with the convenience of getting a new one every month.
+Fresh Clean Tees is a company that started to innovate the men's fashion space and create the most comfortable tees that anyone has ever seen, combined with the convenience of getting a new one every month.
 Their slogan is “gotta keep it fresh”.
 They were able to grow to almost $1M in revenue.

-Bokksu is a subscription box for authentic Japanese snacks that was started by a solopreneur.
+Bokksu is a subscription box for authentic Japanese snacks started by a solopreneur.
 It quickly grew to over 10X year over year growth and has sent over 2+ million snacks in 70 different countries.

 Minky Couture was founded in 2009 by a mom that started making comfy blankets for her baby.
 Her hobby grew into a large brand with a huge following.
 The brand donates thousands of blankets every year to hospitals, charities, and fundraisers around the country (read: strong brand values so a membership model makes sense).

 Minky Couture launched the Hugs Membership Program for $20/mo and was able to acquire 3,000 new members in the first 3 months of launching the program, and have seen an average order value of $152.
 That’s a value of over $1M+ in annual membership revenue and product sales.

 The eCommerce subscription business model is the way of the future.
 It provides an opportunity for unprecedented growth, increased brand loyalty, and a lot of stability for an eCommerce brand.
 On the flip side, it does come with some risks.
 And those risks are mitigated by choosing a hybrid subscription model - one-time products or memberships.